sqmk/Pushy/README.md

 Pushy makes full use of Pushover's API.
 This includes sending messages, validating users, and retrieving message statuses.

 Interested in sending real-time mobile notifications to your iOS or Android device(s) from your web app?
 Take a look at [Pushover.net](https://pushover.net).
-It's free, and extremely easy to use with Pushy!
+API usage is free, and extremely easy to use with Pushy!

 ## Requirements